ome/omero-artifact-plugin/README.md

 ### OMERO Artifact Gradle plugin

-The _omero-artifact-plugin_ is a gradle plugin that provides the infrastructure to publish plugins to various registries.
+The _omero-artifact-plugin_ is a [Gradle](https://gradle.org} )plugin that provides the infrastructure to publish plugins to various registries.

 ### Usage